plone/plone.restapi/docs/source/ideas/toolbar.rst

 - Just a list? items = ['contents', 'edit', ...]
 - Nested? 'actions': {'copy': true, 'cut': true, 'paste': true}
 - Wouldn't is be enough if the client would just ask for specific permissions?
+- Alternative: a permissions endpoint that can be queried as expandable?

 Response (for admin)::